joshgerdes/jekyll-uno/_drafts/sftp-in-microsoft-azure-using-azure-blob-storage.md

 You can connect to the SFTP storage account by using an SSH public-private keypair, or password _(or both)_.
 You can also set up individual HOME directories for each user.

-SFTP communicates on port: 22, which is the default port usually used by this service.
+SFTP communicates on port: 22, which is the default port usually used by this service, you will need to make sure you can communicate outbound to this port.